nitro-bio/molstar-easy/README.md

 [Documentation](https://docs.nitro.bio)

 `molstar-easy` makes it simple to get started using molstar in react projects.
 It provides a bare-bones api that allows styling of the viewer and the loaded protein structures, as well as annotating specific regions of the protein via highlighting.
+Supports both PDB and mmCIF file formats.

 ## Quickstart

 ```sh
 npm i @nitro-bio/molstar-easy
 ```

+### PDB Format (default)

 ```tsx
 import { MoleculeViewer } from "@nitro-bio/molstar-easy";